 Use of School computers

 School computers are to be used for educational purposes.
-Students in 4th-12th grades will be given an e-mail account.
+All students will be given an e-mail account which is used to login the school chromebooks.
 Students must have adult permission before accessing e-mail or the Internet and have an adult present while doing these activities.
 The use of chat rooms or instant messaging is not allowed during class hours.
 Any student not following the BSSD policies governing Internet usage will lose their computer privileges for a set amount of time.

 Personal Electronic Devices